Auto Parts by Air Freight to Brazil

 Exporting to Brazil

-Brazilian Customs — the most complex in the world
+Brazilian Customs — the world's most complex

 Brazil is internationally known as one of the most challenging customs environments.
 The Brazilian tax structure (including ICMS, IPI, PIS, and COFINS) is extremely complex, and the Siscomex system requires detailed electronic declarations.
 An incorrect HS code or missing document can cause delays of several weeks.